 Level 3 Cambridge Technicals in Health and Social Care is a dynamic course designed for students who would like to work with a range of people including teenagers, vulnerable individuals, children and elderly citizens.
 This course incorporates a range of assessment opportunities and experiences associated with different health, social care and early years settings.

-Students are expected to have gained a high grade 4 GCSE English and a minimum GCSE C Science.
+Students are required to meet the Sixth Form entry requirements.
+Students should have some interest in Biology as one of the mandatory units is Anatomy and Physiology.
 Students do not need to have studied Health and Social Care in Year 11.

 Syllabuses (Course Outline and Structure)